Berymuch/Streamer.Bot/Chat Commands List.md

 Command | Description
 ------ | ------
+!roll [amount of dice]d[amount of faces]| (Subscriber version) More accurately roll the specified number and type of dice and get a result, and also throw objects at my avatar's face!
 !headpat [name] & !hp [name] | Headpat a targeted user in chat, and on-screen.
 !hornyjail [name] & !hj [name]| Put targeted user in chat into the horny jail, with on-screen animation.
 !quoteadd [text] & !qa [text] | [text] will be added as the newest available quote.